Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 9-Duplicates the last line of the file iacta.

 File 10-This file finds and deletes all regular files with a .js extension present in the current working directory and all its subfolders.

+File 11-It counts the number of directories and subdirectories in the current directory.